KIziName/BytecodePY/README.md

 disassemble-py is a lightweight wrapper around the built-in dis module.
 It helps you:

-· understand how the CPython interpreter works;
+- understand how the CPython interpreter works;

-· find "hot spots" in your code;
+-find "hot spots" in your code;

-· debug unexpected behavior;
+- debug unexpected behavior;

-· study bytecode for self‑education.
+- study bytecode for self‑education.

 ---